 Tet lasts for a total of nine days and the first day of Tet is the most important.
 Good fortune on the first day of Tet is very auspicious for the remainder of the year.
 Vietnamese people believe that the first person to enter a household can determine that family’s fortune for the entire year.
-Families may choose a person of good moral character and success to entire their house first.
+Families may choose a person of good moral character and success to enter their house first.
 Then, for several days after the New Year, families and friends pay visits to each other.
-About for days after the start of the New Year, towns and cities start to come back to life as people return to work and their homes.
+About four days after the start of the New Year, towns and cities start to come back to life as people return to work and their homes.

 Flowers for Tet

 Flowers are very important decorations for Tet.
 Which flowers are used depends on location in Vietnam.